mazrean/formstream/README.md

 --boundary--
 ```

-When dealing with large files, streaming the data is essential for effective memory management.
-In the example above, streaming is implemented by sequentially processing each part from the beginning, a task accomplished with the `(*Reader).NextPart` method found in the `mime/multipart` package.
+For large files, streaming the data is vital for efficient memory usage.
+In the example above, streaming is made possible by sequentially processing each part from the beginning, which can be achieved using the [`(*Reader).NextPart`](https://pkg.go.dev/mime/multipart#Reader.NextPart) method in the [`mime/multipart`](https://pkg.go.dev/mime/multipart) package.

 ### Alternative Parsing Method

-`mime/multipart` also includes the `(*Reader).ReadForm` method for parsing multipart data.
-Unlike the streaming approach, `(*Reader).ReadForm` temporarily saves the data in memory or a file, leading to slower processing.
-This method is prevalently used in web frameworks such as `net/http`, `Echo`, and `Gin`, particularly because it can manage parts arriving in a non-sequential order.
+The [`mime/multipart`](https://pkg.go.dev/mime/multipart) package also includes the [`(*Reader).ReadForm`](https://pkg.go.dev/mime/multipart#Reader.ReadForm) method.
+Unlike streaming, this method stores data temporarily in memory or on a file, leading to slower processing.
+It's widely used in frameworks like `net/http`, `Echo`, and `Gin` due to its ability to handle parts in any order.
 For instance:

 ```text
 --boundary